 Habergham Eaves Parish Council would question whether checks have been carried out on all 'Preferred Options' with regard to possible underground streams.
 Finally all sites in Habergham Eaves in the 'Preferred Options Document' are the habitat to a variety of wild birds and species of flora and fauna. evaluation consistent with Policy HE4; and any further investigation or recording works that may be necessary as a consequence of development."
 2204 Burnley Wildlife Conservation Forum Site Allocations HS1/4 HS1/4 Land at Rossendale Road - Reasons for Objection The proposed new Development Boundary extends beyond the present urban boundary to incorporate this plot of land where development would result in increased urban sprawl into the rural area with the loss of a green field site in attractive open countryside in a very prominent elevated position in the landscape which is in active agricultural production.
-The LERN assessment of Local Plan sites June 2015 report states that species have been recorded with European and NERC Act Sect 41 protection along with Lancs BAP Long List and key species, Wildlife and Countryside Schedules 1, 5 and 8 species have been recorded within 250 metres of the site, the site is in the Historic Woodland Survey and intersects Lancashire Woodland and Grassland Ecological Network Stepping Stone Habitat.
-The Council believes that this urban extension to the urban boundary is justified in order to fullfill the Objectively Assessed qualitative and quantative requirements for housing.
-The site relates well to the existing urban area and is significantly smaller than the site proposed at Issues and Options stage.
-Preferred Options Local Plan Policy NE1: Biodicersity and Ecological Networks states that where sites are known or likely to house protected species, priority species and priority habitats surveys should be carried out by suitably qualified and experienced persons to establish the presence, extent and density of these species and habitats before planning applications are determined and appropriate measures should be taken to safeguard these habitats before any development commences.
-1191 Mr David Brindle Site Allocations HS1/4 As joint landowner of HS1/4 (part) I welcome and support the inclusion of this parcel of land as one of the Preferred Options.
-Site Allocation section, page 72, HS1/4 Policy requirements 2) refers to Policy SP4 2)c)i and ii.
-Can you confirm this wording is correct and if so what ii (provision of an important community facility) would mean?
-The Issues and Options LP included a larger area HEL/094 which the Preferred Plan is now classing as Not Suitable apart from the smaller area HEL/094d (HS1/4).
-This leaves an area of low quality grazing land to the west, part of which would be available to be included or linked to any development to provide more open space or landscaping (tree planting) providing a 'countryside corridor' and access to the existing public footpaths in that area.
-Can this be noted and would it be of benefit to agree and identify such an area of land at this stage?
-Support for the allocation of HS1/4 noted, as well as the potential to improve amenity on the land to the west of the site.
-The reference to SP4 2) c) I & ii is a stipulation that sites should (i) contribute to increasing choice and be of the highest quality, OR (ii) be for the provision of an important community facility (such as a school or other facilities needed in the area) The land not included could be enhanced for it visual and biodiversity value but the Council would not support this for development orany proposals which would undermine it findemental character.
-1339 Environment Site Allocations HS1/5 We support the policy requirements for contributions towards flood alleviation scheme Company control and and
+The LERN assessment of Local Plan sites June 2015 report states that species have been recorded with European and NERC Act Sect 41 protection along with Lancs BAP Long List and key species, Wildlife and Countryside Schedules 1, 5 and 8 species have been recorded within 250 metres of the site, the site is in the Historic Woodland Survey and intersects Lancashire Woodland and Grassland Ecological Network Stepping Stone Habitat. and Ecological Networks states that where sites are 1191 Mr David Brindle Site Allocations HS1/4 Can you confirm this wording is correct and if so what ii (provision of an important community facility) would mean ?
+The Issues and Options LP included a larger area HEL/094 which the Preferred Plan is the potential to improve amenity on the land to the west of the site.
+The reference to SP4 2) c) I & ii is a stipulation that sites should (i) contribute to increasing choice and be of the highest quality, OR (ii) be for the provision of an important community facility (such as a school or other facilities needed in the area) The land not included could be enhanced for it visual and biodiversity value but the Council would not 1339 Environment Site Allocations HS1/5 We support the policy requirements for contributions towards flood alleviation scheme Support welcomed